netdata/learn/docs/cloud/monitor/notifications.md

 ## Manage alarm notifications per War Room

-Any administrator of a War Room can change which types of notifications are enabled for all nodes in that War Room.
+Users of a War Room can change which types of notifications are enabled for themselves in that specific War Room.

 -   **All alarms**: Receive notifications for all changes in alarm status: critical, warning, and cleared.
 -   **Critical alarms only**: Receive notifications only for critical alarms, represented by a red background in the